 Merchandise doesn’t magically appear on the shelves of our stores and into the hands of our customers.
-When we consider that every single piece of retail merchandise must in some way pass through the retail supply chain network, it’s easy to see the need to implement appropriate controls and protect our interests as product moves throughout the network and ultimately makes its way to our customers.
+When we consider that every single piece of retail merchandise must in some way pass through the retail supply chain network, it’s easy to see the need to implement appropriate controls and protect our interests as product moves from point of origin to our customers’ shopping bags.

 The role of loss prevention across the retail supply chain has grown considerably in recent years.
 The advancements in technology, the evolution of e-commerce and omni-channel retailing, and the mounting sophistication of retail crime will continue to revolutionize our role throughout the supply-chain network.

 As this role grows more complex, our approach to the entire process must evolve as well.
 As a critical element of our overall programs, this function is much more sophisticated than making sure that receiving doors are locked, cargo is secured, and logs are signed.
-That image and mentality must change to reflect the true nature of the management process within the retail supply chain.
+That image and mentality must change.

 Managing a Process